Related ToolsCanvaCopyDescriptJasperHeights PlatformZapierNotionCourseboxChatgpt

 • Multi-track editing for screen recordings + webcam

-Real-world example: My typical course lesson used to take 90 minutes to edit (cutting mistakes, adjusting pacing, adding transitions).
-With Descript’s AI filler word removal and transcript editing, I’m down to 20-25 minutes per lesson.
+Real-world example: A typical course lesson takes 90 minutes to edit manually (cutting mistakes, adjusting pacing, adding transitions).
+With Descript’s AI filler word removal and transcript editing, that drops to 20-25 minutes per lesson.
 For a 20-lesson course, that’s a 22-hour time savings.

 Time savings: 60-90 minutes per video lesson